LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/issues/md/placeholder.md

 ***

-### Explore the Issues
+### Explore the pressures
-**Click on the icons above to discover how specific environmental issues impact our surface water quality.**
+**Click on the glowing icons above to learn more about the challenges to the region’s surface water quality.**

-For more information you may be interested to read our [State of Environment Report](https://www.horizons.govt.nz/HRC/media/Media/State-of-the-Environment-Horizons-Region-2025-Print.pdf) or browse the [LAWA website](https://www.lawa.org.nz/).
+For more information, you may be interested in reading our latest [State of Environment Synthesis Report](https://www.horizons.govt.nz/HRC/media/Media/State-of-the-Environment-Horizons-Region-2025-Print.pdf) or browsing the [LAWA website](https://www.lawa.org.nz/).